network-dave/jinja-templating-engine/README.md

 To render a template, send a POST request to `http://hostname[:port]/templates/<template-name>`, with the variables to be rendered as either `application/json` or `application/x-www-form-urlencoded` data.
 Specify the type of data inside the request's headers' `content-type` field.

-Both will return a JSON string with a singe key:value pair, the key being `result` and the value being a string containing the rendered template.
+Send JSON will return a JSON object with a singe key:value pair, the key being `result` and the value being a string containing the rendered template.

 Example: